 You know we wanted to make do music for a living, and we’re doing that.
 So we’re happy now.

-amodelofcontrol.com: So I mentioned some of the younger bands already.
-Jeremy is not here this time round?
-You seem to gained a new lease of life in the mid-2000s.
+So I mentioned some of the younger bands already.
+Jeremy is not here this time around?
+You seem to gain a new lease of life in the mid-2000s.
 Around that time there was this new breed of old-school industrial bands starting to come through from Chicago and elsewhere – and they were all claiming FLA was an influence, more than many other bands had in recent times.
-Did you feel that gave you an added impetus to do something more, because it felt like you changed your style around that time and moved on.
+Did you feel that gave you an added impetus to do something more because it felt like you changed your style around that time and moved on.

-Bill Leeb: I think the biggest contribution for that fact it was like you know Jared and Jeremy are both like 33 years old.
-When I when I brought them in they were like 21.
+/Bill Leeb/FLA: I think the biggest contribution for that fact it was like you know Jared and Jeremy are both like 33 years old.
+When I brought them in they were like 21.

-Bill Leeb: Yeah, that just comes back to that it has a lot to do with why you get into what you’re doing.
-Do you want to become a pop star, or a rock star?
+/Bill Leeb/FLA: Yeah, that just comes back to that it has a lot to do with why you get into what you’re doing.
+Do you want to become a pop star or a rock star?
 Those roads are so perilous, and getting a manager and starting out.
-We never had any intention like that, for us it was a pure artform.
+We never had any intention like that, for us, it was a pure art form.
 We loved Neubauten, we couldn’t care less if two people showed or five.
 We love the artform, we loved synthesizers, and we thought we’re just going to do this, no matter what.

 That’s what we’re still doing.
 Too many rock bands get together to cut an album, get a manager, try to get a radio song.
 It doesn’t work.
 The band goes broke.
 They split up and they never go back to music.
 That’s more than eight out of ten times.

 What was your route into this kind of music originally?
 Was there one particular point where a lightbulb came on?